Fiedler Deutsch LLP headshot

 No-Fault Insurance

 New York operates under a no-fault insurance system for car accidents.
 This system requires individuals to seek compensation from their own insurance company, regardless of who is at fault.
 However, they may pursue a personal injury lawsuit if their injuries meet certain thresholds, such as exceeding a specified monetary or severity threshold.
+A White Plains personal injury lawyer can help determine eligibility for a lawsuit based on these specific thresholds.

 Pure Comparative Negligence

 New York follows a pure comparative negligence rule, meaning that even if an injured party is partially at fault for an accident, they can still recover damages.
 However, the amount of compensation is reduced in proportion to their percentage of fault.
+This makes it crucial to have skilled representation from a Westchester County personal injury lawyer to maximize recovery.

 Premises Liability